infosecanon/infosecanon.github.io/_posts/2020-09-22-literature-review.md

 * LITNET-2020 (https://dataset.litnet.lt/data.php) - NETFLOWS only

-> The data preprocessor selects initially 49 features that are specified to the NetFlow V9 protocol [30] to arrange the dataset.
+<blockquote>The data preprocessor selects initially 49 features that are specified to the
+NetFlow V9 protocol [30] to arrange the dataset.
 Furthermore, an additional 15 feature attributes are supplemented by the data extender.
 Having said that, an additional 19 attributes are offered to recognize attack types.
-Therefore, the final datasets have a set of 84 feature attributes.
+Therefore, the final datasets have a set of 84 feature attributes.</blockquote>

 * In table 7 however it appears that features 65-84 are sparse categorical flags?

 * NetML-2020
 https://github.com/ACANETS/NetML-Competition2020
 https://www.stratosphereips.org/datasets-overview

     * Appears to have pcaps
     * Also used CICIDS2017
     * pcap -> json
     * Has 3 levels of granularity of detection (which is where the additional features come from)

 * Table 10: Performance evaluation using RF, DNN, LSTM, and their stacked proposed method using LITNET-2020